The WFE’s Sustainability Conference

 Session 12: The Future Architecture of Carbon Markets: Integrity, Interoperability and Scale

-- What role can exchanges play in enhancing transparency, liquidity and market oversight in environmental commodities?
+• What role can exchanges play in enhancing transparency, liquidity and market oversight in environmental commodities and carbon credits?

 Moderator